Infineon/getstarted-optiga-trust-m/README.md

 This repository contains one of Application Notes for [OPTIGA™ Trust M](https://github.com/Infineon/optiga-trust-m) security chip.
 Your evaluation kit comes ready to use with an interactive shell to understand the basic functions offered by the security chip.
 Below you can find the instructions on how to compile the code yourself and flash your evaluation kit (optional).
+*Be aware that the interactive shall is very primitive.
+You need to type in the commands in one go without using the delete key.*

 * You can find more information about the security chip in the core [repository](https://github.com/Infineon/optiga-trust-m)
 * Below you can find the Quickstart guide, on wiki a [step-by-step guidance](https://github.com/Infineon/getstarted-optiga-trust-m/wiki)